Updated: 28 May 2025

 - if any of the above statements are untrue

-You must submit a noise assessment report as per BS4142 with the application if the proposed ASHP exceeds 42dB(A).
+You must submit a noise assessment report with your application if your proposed ASHP exceeds 37dB(A) at the nearest assessment point.
+This is determined by the MCS calculation.

-The recommendations should refer to the Institute of Acoustics’ briefing notes on reducing noise.
+The report should refer to the Institute of Acoustics’ briefing notes on reducing noise.
 These provide practical recommendations on bringing noise down to an acceptable level.

 The location of the unit is also an important consideration.
 The visual impact on the appearance of the building or locality must be minimised.
 The provision of appropriate screening should be considered.